 When thirsty, your Monstera leaves will start curling up or droop, and the soil will feel dry.
 Also, they may have crispy brown tips and edges.
 If ignored, expect leaves to fall, slow growth, and even death.

 They need medium feeding.
-Use balanced, all-purpose, indoor liquid plant food and apply it once a month during growing months only or as recommended by manufacturer.
+Use balanced, all-purpose, liquid plant food and apply it once a month during growing months only or as recommended by manufacturer.

 8. Pruning and grooming